wagtail/wagtail/docs/extending/rich_text_internals.rst

 .. method:: FeatureRegistry.register_embed_type(handler)

-This method allows you to register a custom handler deriving from ``wagtail.core.rich_text.EmbedHandler``, and adds it to the list of embed handlers available during rich text conversion.
+This method allows you to register a custom handler deriving from ``wagtail.rich_text.EmbedHandler``, and adds it to the list of embed handlers available during rich text conversion.

 .. code-block:: python

     # my_app/wagtail_hooks.py

-    from wagtail.core import hooks
+    from wagtail import hooks
     from my_app.handlers import MyCustomEmbedHandler

     @hooks.register('register_rich_text_features')